 cryptsetup

-— REQUIRED; the tag for the encrypted block device.
-This is not directly useable by users, or mountable.
+block device.
+This is not directly useable by users, or

 name

-— REQUIRED; the tag for the de-crypted block device.
+device.
 This is what gets mounted and visible to users.

 password

-— OPTIONAL; the encryption password
+— OPTIONAL; the encryption

 key-file

-— OPTIONAL; file from where passphrase is read.
+— OPTIONAL; file from where passphrase is

 key-cmd

-— OPTIONAL; command to run, passphrase is the first line of its standard output.
+— OPTIONAL; command to run, passphrase is

 One of password